 7 oz Extra Thick Coconut Cream, or half of a 14 oz can (This is available at Trader Joe’s.)

-¾ tsp dried, crushed red pepper (Save spice jars and refill yearly with cheap, up-to-date “bulk’ spices.)
+3/4 tsp dried, crushed red pepper (Save spice jars and refill yearly with fresh, cheap “bulk’ spices.)

-4 fillets of flounder, approximately 1 lb (Wild-caught is best; may substitute sole, which is a close relative to flounder.)
+4 fillets of flounder, approximately 1 pound (Wild-caught is best; may substitute a pound of sole, which is a close relative to flounder.)

 Boiled pasta or steamed rice